 LMU is approved by the State Approving Agency for training of veterans and their eligible dependents.
 The coordinator for veterans' assistance assists eligible students in registering for the GI Bill, the Veterans Rehabilitation Program and the Post-Vietnam Era Veterans Program.
-The Dean of Enrollment Management, located in the Student Center, coordinates the campus-related Veterans Affairs.
+The Dean of Community College Partnerships and Transfer Articulation (updated title), located in Duke Hall, coordinates the campus-related Veterans Affairs.
 LMU also participates in the Yellow Ribbon Program for more information contact Financial Aid at 869.6336.